oresat/oresat-c3-rf/README.md

 # oresat-c3-rf
-RF Sub systems for the C3 board
+RF Sub systems for the C3 board.